Eyes of the Heart

 Experiencing Photography as a Christian Contemplative Practice

 Explore the art of photography as a metaphor for the spiritual journey.
-Led by Pastor Dick Herman, this group will meet at 7:00 pm on Monday evenings beginning March 13, to share reflections and images together.
+Led by Pastor Dick Herman, this group will meet at 7:00 pm on the fourth Monday evening of each month, to share reflections and images together.
 Text will be Eyes of the Heart by Christine Valter Paintner (available through Amazon) to guide and engage our practice of photography in a way that deepens our lives in Christ.
-Maximum: 10 participants, bring own digital camera.
+Open to anyone interested.
+Participants should bring his/her own digital camera.

 Sign up with Elizabeth Caggiano in the church office at 856-235-1688 or email@example.comPlease view the scrapbook containing just some of the wonderful photos captured during the Summer of 2016 group experience.
 To view the Scrapbook in full screen, please scroll down and click on the ENLARGE button.